nais/handbook/docs/nais-system/ambitions.md

 An ambition is a long-term goal that spans several periods.
 It describes a desired future state and why we want to reach it.
 The _how_ is defined and discussed in individual [initiatives](initiatives.md) that contribute to the ambition over time.

+[Initiatives](initiatives.md) define the work we do in a single period, but many of the things we do are pieces of a larger puzzle that spans several periods.
+When we're deciding where we're going and what we want to achieve, we need to look at the big picture and not just the individual pieces.
+This is why we have ambitions.

-Ambitions are not timeboxed and they rarely merge – they stay open until the ambition is reached or abandoned.
+Ambitions are not timeboxed.
+The PR stays open while the ambition is still something we're working towards, and is merged once the ambition is reached – or closed if we abandon it.

 ## Where ambitions live